zikula/DynamicFormBundle/docs/translatable.md

-# Translatable Labels
+# Translatable Labels and Group names

-This bundle provides for "inline" label translation for all dynamic fields.
-If a label text is not provided, the field name will be used (like normal text fields).
-Any _configured_ language/locale will be shown in the dynamic field creation.
+This bundle provides for "inline" label and group name translation for all dynamic fields.
+ - If a label text is not provided, the field name will be used (like normal text fields).
+ - If a group name is not provided, the field is placed in the 'Default' group.
+ - Any _configured_ language/locale will be shown in the dynamic field creation.

 ## Enable label translation

-In your app, you must configure label translation.
+In your app, you must enable label and group name translation.
 Create a config file:

 ```yaml
 # config/packages/zikula_dynamic_form_property.yaml